 Bulldozers are moving in Minnesota!
-After an eighteen-month planning process Missouri-based contractor Mid-America Golf & Landscape won the public bid and has broken ground.
+Missouri-based contractor Mid-America Golf & Landscape won the public bid and broke ground in October 2020.
 The redesigned and rebranded Loop at Chaska will reopen in 2022.

 In early 2019 Artisan Golf Design was hired by non-profit Barrier Free Golf and the City of Chaska to transform their 1971 Robert Trent Jones-designed short course into a showcase for accessible golf.